If you’re using a personal Google Account, you can investigate suspicious activity on your account.

 - There was a successful sign-in from a suspended user's account.

 Note: You might also get an alert if a suspicious event occurs when a user is using Mail Fetcher to import mail from another Gmail account, because the messages are being fetched through Google servers.

-Investigate and secure suspicious login activity
+Investigate suspicious login activity

 - Ask the user with the suspicious login if they remember signing in.
 They can check their last account activity if they're unsure.